 Rated as one of the best places in the world to dive with whale sharks, Richelieu Rock is easily the best site in Thailand for this amazing activity.
 Encounters with the whale sharks, the largest fish in the ocean, are rare almost everywhere in the world.

 It's not the only Thailand dive destination where whale sharks are seen but Richelieu Rock certainly attracts more than its fair share.
 With nothing else for miles around, the whale sharks are attracted to the rock to feed on the rich planktonic blooms that occur here.
 A liveaboard charter is your best bet for diving here, as once they arrive, they tend to hang around for days, with an entourage of followers in tow, most notably cobias.

 Whale sharks are not the only large creatures attracted to the rock to feed on plankton.
-Manta rays are also regular visitors throughout the year, and they can be frequently seen make regular passes near the top of the rock.
+Manta rays are also regular visitors throughout the year, and they can be frequently seen make regular passes over or near the top of the rock.

 The problem for underwater photographers diving here is which lens to dive with.
 On the one hand there's the resident frogfish and seahorses that make such willing macro photo subjects.
 Mating cuttlefish and octopus are also common sights.
 Then on the other hand, there's the chance of something really big swimming by and leaving you wishing that you'd selected your wide angle lens!